 By Mark Hurren, Co-Founder, Hurren & Hope

-I’ll be straight with you, because the fee is the part of this conversation most agencies tiptoe around — and I’d rather not.
-I’ve spent 25 years on both sides of it, so here’s how the money actually works, where it’s worth it, and where it isn’t.
+I’ll be straight with you, because the fee is the part of this conversation most agencies tiptoe around.
+I’ve spent 25 years on both sides of it, so here’s how the money actually works, what’s standard across the industry, and where we do things differently.

 What do tech recruitment agencies actually charge?